 Results of the VLBM analyses using mass-univariate GLMs to identify voxels that are significantly correlated with pathological scores in the neglect examination tests.
 Voxels that survived FWE correction based on permutation tests at p < 0.05 are overlaid in red on an axial view of the ch2bet-template in MRIcron (Rorden & Brett, 2000).
 The number given above each slice refers to the z-coordinate in MNI space.

-Whole-brain disconnectivity mapping
+Whole-Brain Disconnectivity Mapping

 Figure 4 illustrates the percentage of disconnected fibres for every WM voxel across the patient sample.
 Disconnections are more pronounced in the right hemisphere, spanning the entire anterior-posterior-axis from the middle frontal gyrus via the orbital gyrus, basal ganglia and thalamus to the inferior temporal gyrus and finally the occipital pole.
 This corresponds to pronounced disconnections affecting the (inferior) occipitofrontal fasciculus and inferior longitudinal fasciculus.
 Further, especially the posterior segments of the corpus callosum are damaged.
 Disconnections also affected parts of the corticospinal tract, the uncinate fasciculus, as well as the anterior segment of the arcuate fasciculus.